 - The oil drain plug

 If it’s thick, black or tan oily liquid:

-As a result gear oil may be leaking from a manual transmission, the differential, an axle, or the steering gears.
-Any of these leaks needs immediate attention.
+Gear oil may be leaking from a manual transmission, the differential, an axle, or the steering gears.
+As a result, Any of these leaks needs immediate attention.

 If it’s red, pink, or reddish-brown and greasy and you have an automatic transmission:

 It’s probably a transmission fluid leak.
 Check the transmission dipstick, and if the level is low, top it off with the proper transmission fluid.
 Then check the dipstick again in a day or two.

 If it’s watery or slippery; green, red, blue, or yellow; and is coming from under the radiator or engine:

 It’s probably coolant.
 Check the radiator, pressure cap, engine, and hoses for leaks.